ocecaco/stacked-borrows/README.md

 ### STRUCTURE

+**Please open files from the folder where the `_CoqProject` file is located, so that your favorite editing environment can make use of the `_CoqProject` file.**

-The directory structure is as follows:
+The directory structure is as follows.

 * [theories/lang](theories/lang): Definitions and properties of the language.
   - The language syntax is defined in [lang/lang_base.v](theories/lang/lang_base.v).